qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 ## Computation-data duality

-Code (machine code, bytecode, programming language code, etc.) can represent computation.
-Code already is data.

-Turn action into data.
-Replace raw execution code with an interpreter.
+It's often beneficial to turn an action into data, then replace the raw action code into an interpreter.

 By turning action into code, the raw action code is split into two parts: the one generating action and the one executing action.
 (It's also related to moving computation stages)